elleem/rosebud-API/README.md

 #### Features

-- [] Add JWT Authentication to your API.
+- [x] Add JWT Authentication to your API.
-- [] Keep any pre-existing authentication so DRF browsable API is still usable
+- [x] Keep any pre-existing authentication so DRF browsable API is still usable
-- [] Switch to Gunicorn
+- [x] Switch to Gunicorn
-- [] Use Whitenoise to handle static files
+- [x] Use Whitenoise to handle static files
-- [] Test via Thunderclient
+- [x] Test via curl

 ### Setup